aarong/feedme-client/README.md

 #### Feed Object Methods

-- `feed.desireOpen()` - Returns nothing
+##### feed.desireOpen()

 Sets the feed object's desired state to `open`.

 A feed object's desired state persists through the connection cycle.
 If a feed is desired `open` and the client disconnects and reconnects, the library will attempt to reopen the server feed.
+Returns nothing.

 Errors thrown:

 - `err.message === "INVALID_FEED_STATE: ..."`

   The feed object's desired state is already `open`.

 - `err.message === "DESTROYED: ..."`

   The feed object has been destroyed.

-- `feed.desireClosed()` - Returns nothing
+##### feed.desireClosed()

 Sets the feed object's desired state to `closed`.
+Returns nothing.

 Errors thrown:

 - `err.message === "INVALID_FEED_STATE: ..."`

   The feed object's desired state is already `closed`.

 - `err.message === "DESTROYED: ..."`

   The feed object has been destroyed.

-- `feed.desiredState()` - Returns string
+##### feed.desiredState()

 Returns the desired state of the feed object, either `"closed"` or `"open"`.

 Errors thrown:

 - `err.message === "DESTROYED: ..."`

   The feed object has been destroyed.

-- `feed.state()` - Returns string
+##### feed.state()

 Returns the actual state of the feed object, either `"closed"`, `"opening"`, or `"open"`.
 If a feed object is desired `closed` then the actual state will always be `closed`.

 Errors thrown:

 - `err.message === "DESTROYED: ..."`

   The feed object has been destroyed.

-- `feed.data()` - Returns object
+##### feed.data()

 Returns an object containing the current feed data.
 The structure of the object is determined by the server.

 Errors thrown:

 - `err.message === "INVALID_FEED_STATE: ..."`

   The feed object's actual state is not `open`.

 - `err.message === "DESTROYED: ..."`

   The feed object has been destroyed.

-- `feed.client()` - Returns object
+##### feed.client()

 Returns a reference to the client instance that created the feed object.

 Errors thrown:

 - `err.message === "DESTROYED: ..."`

   The feed object has been destroyed.

-- `feed.destroy()` - Returns nothing
+##### feed.destroy()

 Destroys the feed object so that it may be safely disposed of.
+Returns nothing.

 Errors thrown:

 - `err.message === "INVALID_FEED_STATE: ..."`

   Only feed objects desired closed can be destroyed.

 - `err.message === "DESTROYED: ..."`

   The feed object has already been destroyed.

 #### Feed Object Events

-- `opening`
+##### `opening`

 Emitted when the actual feed object state changes from `closed` to `opening`.

 No arguments are passed to the listeners.

-- `open`
+##### `open`

 Emitted when the actual feed object state changes from `opening` to `open`.

 No arguments are passed to the listeners.

-- `close`
+##### `close`

 Emitted when the actual state of the feed object changes from `opening` or `open` to `closed`, and when the error condition has changed since an earlier `close` event was emitted (for example, when feed access is denied by the server and then the client disconnects from the server, or when the feed is desired closed and then desired open but the client is not connected to the server).

 If the event was triggered by a call to `feed.desireClosed()` then no arguments are passed to the listeners.

 If the event was triggered by an error condition, then the listeners are passed an `Error` object (`err`) as an argument.
-The following errors are
+The following errors are possible:
-  possible:

 - `err.message === "TIMEOUT: ..."`

   The attempt to open the feed on the server timed out.
 If the client receives a post-timeout result from the server, then the feed object will emit as appropriate.

 - `err.message === "REJECTED: ..."`

   The server rejected the client's request to open the feed.
 The error details returned by the server are available in `err.serverErrorCode` (string) and `err.serverErrorData` (object).

   The client will reattempt to open the server feed if it disconnects/reconnects, or if a feed object associated with the feed receives a valid call to `feed.desireOpen()`.

 - `err.message === "DISCONNECTED: ..."`

   The client is not connected to the server.
 If a connection is later established, the feed object will emit as appropriate.

 - `err.message === "TERMINATED: ..."`

   The server terminated the client's access to the feed.
 The error details returned by the server are available in `err.serverErrorCode` (string) and `err.serverErrorData` (object).

   The client will attempt to reopen the feed if it disconnects/reconnects, or if a feed object associated with the feed receives a valid call to `feed.desireOpen()`.

 - `err.message === "BAD_ACTION_REVELATION: ..."`

   The server transmitted an action revelation with an invalid delta operation or a non-matching feed data hash.

   The client will attempt to reopen the feed as configured.

-- `action`
+##### `action`

 Emitted when the server reveals an action on the feed, provided that the feed object is desired `open`.

 Arguments passed to the listeners:

 1. `actionName` (string)

    The name of the action.

 2. `actionData` (object)

    The data transmitted by the server describing the action.

 3. `newFeedData` (object)

    The feed data after applying any updates associated with the action.

 4. `oldFeedData` (object)

    The feed data before applying any updates associated with the action.

-- `action:<name>`
+##### `action:<name>`

 Emitted when the server reveals an action on the feed, provided that the feed is desired `open`.
 Allows the application to listen for specific types of actions.

 Arguments passed to the listeners:

 1. `actionData` (object)

    The data returned by the server describing the action.

 2. `newFeedData` (object)

    The feed data after applying any updates associated with the action.

 3. `oldFeedData` (object)

    The feed data before applying any updates associated with the action.

 ## Sample Code